jupyter/nbconvert/docs/source/architecture.rst

 Filters are Python callables which take something (typically text) as an input, and produce a text output.
 If you want to perform custom transformations of particular outputs, a filter may be the way to go.

-The following code snippet is an excert from the main default template of the HTML export.
+The following code snippet is an excerpt from the main default template of the HTML export.
 The displayed block determines how text output on ``stdout`` is displayed in HTML.

 .. sourcecode:: html